Marine Turtle Conservation Program Frequently Asked Questions

 What do I do if I find a hatchling on the beach during the day?

-It is important to get the hatchling into the water as soon as possible since it has limited energy resources,so the best thing to do is place the hatchling back into the water.
+It is important to get the hatchling into the water as soon as possible since it has limited energy resources and sand temperatures during the day can exceed 100F at times.
+The best thing to do is place the hatchling back into the water.
 It can be walked out past the breakers and released.
+Please contact your area’s local turtle team or the SCDNR to advise them if you come across this situation.
 It is against federal and state law to remove the hatchling from the natural environment.

 Can I take home a piece of shell or part of the skeleton?